distribworks/dkron/docs/docs/api.md

 # REST API

-You can communicate with dkron using a RESTful JSON API over HTTP. dkron nodes usually listen on port `8080` for API requests.
+You can communicate with Dkron using a RESTful JSON API over HTTP.
+Dkron nodes usually listen on port `8080` for API requests.
 All examples in this section assume that you've found a running leader at `dkron-node:8080`.

-dkron implements a RESTful JSON API over HTTP to communicate with software clients. dkron listens in port `8080` by default.
+Dkron implements a RESTful JSON API over HTTP to communicate with software clients.
+Dkron listens in port `8080` by default.
 All examples in this section assume that you're using the default port.

-Default API responses are unformatted JSON add `?pretty` to the URL call to format the response.
+Default API responses are unformatted JSON add the `pretty=true` param to format the response.

 ## Status